 Types of Opioids

-There are many different types of opioid, both legal and illegal.
+There are many different types of opioids, both legal and illegal.
 Legally prescribed opioids typically come in pill form, though some can be delivered in liquid form or absorbed through the skin using a patch.

 Generally speaking legal opioids are only available through a prescription or at a medical facility, such as a hospital or rehabilitation clinic.